-The total value of Antigua Island Investments (Pty) Ltd including goodwill as disclosed in the annual financial statements is N\$ 43 million as at 31 October 2020 including capital work in progress.
+The total value of Antigua Island Investments (Pty) Ltd including goodwill as disclosed in the annual financial statements is N\$ 43 million as at 31 October 2021 including capital work in progress.
 This is a separately identifiable cash generating unit.
-In assessing the recoverable amount, budgeted profits for 2021 were used, adjusted for update expectations based on provisional bookings and estimated bed nights and considering the current economic environment.
+The prior year goodwill assessment was compared to active results for the year, and the cash generating unit were better than as per assessments.
+In assessing the recoverable amount, being the value in use of the cash generating unit, budgeted profits for 2022 were used, adjusted for update expectations based on provisional bookings and estimated bed nights and considering the current economic environment.
 In determining the discounted cash flow of the Palmwag Lodge (Antigua Island Investments (Pty) Ltd).
 The following were key assumptions:

-- Tourism will return to normality within the next 2 years, taking a prudent approach. - Growth rate of 3% per annum, discount has been determined based on a value in use calculation using cash flow projections from financial budget approved by senior management, covering a 13 year period. - A post tax weighted average cost of capital of 8.16% was used as the discount factor, which was based on the current debt equity ratio weighting, taking a pretax 7.5% debt rate (in line with prime lending rate) and 16.5% cost of equity, based on the pre-covid return on equity of the group which was also in line with market capitalisation at that time. - Except for inflation, no direct growth rate was applied.
+- Tourism will return to normality within the next 1 year, keeping expected bed nights conservative. - Growth rate of 3% per annum, discount has been determined based on a value in use calculation using cash flow projections from financial budget approved by senior management, covering a 12-year period. - A post tax weighted average cost of capital of 8.84% was used as the discount factor, which was based on the current debt equity ratio weighting, taking a pre-tax 7.5% debt rate (in line with prime lending rate) and 18.5% cost of equity, based on the pre-covid return on equity of the group which was also in line with market capitalisation at that time. - Except for inflation, no direct growth rate was applied.
 Actual expected occupancy was used as revenue generator.
 This was levelled out at an expected maximum expected level. - The underlying term of the right-of-leasehold was used as the period for the discounted cash flow, as this was the basis of acquisition when acquiring the asset originally.
 The period ends in 2033, with a right of renewal, which was not taken into account. - The terminal value was taken as the actual cost (not adjusted for inflation) invested in the actual physical asset of the company, as this is the minimum expected sales value of the underlying asset at the end of the original lease period.
 Value for goodwill or right-of-leasehold were not considered.

-Based on the above assumptions, the net present value of the investments amounts exceeds the current carrying value of the cash generating unit of N\$ 43 million.
+Based on the above assumptions, the net present value of the investment amounts to N\$ 50.5 million which exceeds the current carrying value of the cash generating unit of N\$ 43 million.
 In addition, management performed some sensitivity analysis, should there be a situation where the recovery in tourism is slower than expected.
 The directors were still satisfied that no impairment is applicable.